Russian tycoon Lebedev wins case against GE aircraft leasing unit

 His legal team said GECAS had not lived up to its duty as a mortgagee when it sold the planes by auction, as it was supposed to get the best price for the fleet, recoup its loan and return the remainder to Lebedev's company.

-The planes were bought by GECAS itself for $146.8 million at the auction and later leased to US airline JetBlue Airways .
+The planes were bought by GECAS itself for $146.8 million (96.7 million pounds) at the auction and later leased to US airline JetBlue Airways (JBLU.O).
 Lebedev's team said GECAS had not conducted the auction fairly as it had intended to lease the planes to JetBlue from the outset and had bought them for far lower than their market value of $157.3 million.

 GECAS's defence was that the auction was held to ensure transparency, had been well-publicised and had attracted 38 potential bidders.